DELIA BONFILIO – FOUNDER

 ADVOCACY & THE TRANSITION TO A CRUELTY-FREE LIFESTYLE

-A long-time animal lover, I became an active advocate in 2003 – protesting, volunteering, and going on a few rescue missions with my sister.
-Over the years I've donated my services to a variety of animal welfare organizations.
-As I learned about the various ways we harm animals for human benefit, I gradually made different choices both personally and professionally, moving towards a more compassionate lifestyle.
-A pescatarian for 7 years and vegetarian for 2, I transitioned to a cruelty-free lifestyle in 2014 (after seeing “The Ghosts in Our Machine” – a sad, yet beautiful, documentary that brings wider attention to animal cruelty through the use of film and photography).
-This ethically minded ethos has naturally carried over to my business.
-The tagline DESIGN WITH PURPOSE not only speaks to my creative approach – it speaks to the kind of projects and clients I like to work with.
+A long-time animal lover, Delia became an active advocate in 2003 – protesting, volunteering, and going on a few rescue missions with her sister.
+Over the years she’s donated her services to a variety of animal welfare organizations.
+As she learned about the various ways we harm animals for human benefit, Bonfilio gradually made different choices both personally and professionally, moving towards a more compassionate lifestyle.
+A pescatarian for 7 years and vegetarian for 2, she transitioned to a cruelty-free lifestyle in 2014 (after seeing “The Ghosts in Our Machine” – a sad, yet beautiful, documentary that brings wider attention to animal cruelty through the use of film and photography).
+This ethically minded ethos has naturally carried over to her business.
+The tagline DESIGN WITH PURPOSE not only speaks to her creative approach – it speaks to the kind of projects she likes to work with.